The Clergy Sexual Abuse Crisis

 *the active practice of hope

-Lesson: We have a powerful experience of pain and loss in the Church today.
-Can we develop practices of discourse that open us to Resurrection hope in new life?
+We have a powerful experience of pain and loss in the Church today.
+Can we learn from history and develop practices of discourse that open us to Resurrection hope in new life?

 Jason Berry 2000, Lead Us Not into Temptation: Catholic Priests and the Sexual Abuse of Children.
 Urbana, IL: University of Illinois Press.